-CEELO’s new Legacy 2030 project will capture the voices and experiences of state early education specialists and others who have influenced early education policy.
+CEELO’s Legacy 2030 project captures the voices and experiences of state early education specialists and others who have influenced early education policy.
 We want to see where we’ve been, figure out what works and then set a course for where we should be headed.

 Pioneers in Early Childhood Education – From left-to-right: Barbara Bowman, Sue Bredekamp, W. Steven Barnett, Marilou Hyson, Larry Schweinhart, Linda Espinosa, Evelyn Moore, Eugene Garcia, Valora Washington, Joan Lombardi, Sharon Lynn Kagan.